jelneo/Data-Preprocessing-Helper/README.md

 # Data-Preprocessing-Helper

-This repository contains the code for my final year project: Machine Learning Applied to Radar Remote Sensing: A case study of Lam Chae Reservoir.
+This repository contains the code for my final year project: **Machine Learning Applied to Radar Remote Sensing: A case study of Lam Chae Reservoir**.
 Details about each directory is listed below.

 ## datacleaning